kbase/kb_sdk/README.md

 is the output response of that server call.
 The token is the kbase user token generated when a user is authenticated.

-Right now, `kb-module-builder` does not wrap the command above as a shell script, although it may be able to in the future depending on how we setup our development environment.
+Right now, `kb-mobu` does not wrap the command above as a shell script, although it may be able to in the future depending on how we setup our development environment.
 To use this prototype for now, though, you should package necessary environment variables needed by